 - And if that’s not enough, this book is still the most up-to-date available, with all the new park fees and regulations included.

-But don’t just take our word for it – check out our reviews on amazon.com or amazon.co.uk (all of which, we promise you, are genuine!) and in the press.
-We work hard to make this book the best there is, and we’re proud that other people seem to appreciate what we’ve done!
+But don’t just take our word for it.
+Check out our reviews in the press and on amazon.com or amazon.co.uk (all of which we promise you are genuine).
+We work hard to make this book the best Kilimanjaro Guide Book there is… and we’re proud that other people seem to appreciate what we’ve done!